G3BAB/spectral-network/README.md

 ## Features

 - **Data Processing:** Handles data formatting, dimensionality reduction, and smoothing.
-- **Customizable Training:** Configuration options for training epochs, learning rates, and dataset ratios via a config file.
+- **Customizable Training:** Convenient configuration options for training epochs, learning rates, dataset ratios and other hyperparameters via a config file.
 - **Evaluation mode:** Generates accuracy plots and confusion matrices to assess model performance.
 - **Model export:** Model can be exported for later use.